writetome51/open-array-filter/README.txt

+To include in your project:

+import { PublicArrayFilter } from '@writetome51/public-array-filter';

-The OpenArrayFilter class is a dependency of the OpenArray class ( package:  @writetome51/open-array ).
+The PublicArrayFilter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).

 To instantiate, pass the actual array it will contain into its constructor:

-let filter = new OpenArrayFilter( [item1, item2, item3,...] );
+let filter = new PublicArrayFilter( [item1, item2, item3,...] );

-You can also reset the array by accessing the classes 'data' property:
+You can also reset the array by accessing the class 'data' property:

 filter.data = [1,2,3,4,...];

-OpenArrayFilter has methods that narrow down the content of the array it contains.
+PublicArrayFilter has methods that narrow down the content of the array it contains.
 These are all of them:

         // Narrows down the array to only the values that pass test: